 The hardest part about budgeting is actually sticking to it and making it work.
 It took us three years to figure out the best way to actually stick to a budget, and I want to share with you the 4 steps we have created to a budget you can stick to.
-We share many budgeting tips and strategies in our FREE e-Course “The Financial Renovation” – you can sign up HERE!
+I share many budgeting tips and strategies in my e-Course “The Financial Renovation” – you can sign up HERE!

 I recently did a reader survey, and asked a question about what you would like to learn from me in 2016 – a large majority of you wanted to know how to actually stick to a budget.
 This is a common problem we see, because budgeting can be hard work – but well worth the sacrifice.